Add Comments to Your Hugo Site with Remark42

 Exactly how you do that will depend on which Hugo theme you are using.
 Some themes may already have Remark42 support built in.
 I added the following to just after the {{ .Content }}

-section in layouts/_default/single.html
+section in my layouts single.html

 {{ .Content }}